-If travelling on long journeys, take regular breaks.
-Park in a safe place and place your baby on their back for a short while.
-It is recommended that you take a 15 minute break every 2 hours.
+When you go on long journeys, take regular breaks.
+Park in a safe place and put your baby on their back for a short while.
+Take a 15 minute break every 2 hours.

-Sleeping in a sitting position can cause your baby's head to fall forward and cause difficulty in breathing.
-Once you have reached your destination, take your baby out of both the car and the child seat.
+Sleeping in a sitting position can cause your baby's head to fall forward and this may make it hard for them to breathe.
+Once you have reached your destination, take your baby out of the car and the child seat.

 If they are sleeping, put them on their back to sleep.
 If they're awake, put them on their tummy for some tummy time while being supervised.

 Never leave a child unattended in a car, even for a short while.